North Korea urges UN to oppose meeting on human rights

 A second summit is expected to be held next year, but North Korea has taken few concrete steps to abandon its nuclear and ballistic missile programmes.

-The Security Council has slapped a series of tough economic sanctions on North Korea over its nuclear tests and missile firings.
+The council has slapped a series of tough economic sanctions on North Korea over its nuclear tests and missile firings.

 The United States maintains that the UN sanctions will remain in place until North Korea has fully scrapped its weapons programmes.